uwallgren/PyQt-Matplotlib/README.md

 # PyQt-Matplotlib
-How to use matplotlib with pyqt
+How to use matplotlib with pyqt5
 Build a GUI with PyQt5 and Matplotlib 3.x.x
-TODO: Change one icon to toggle vesion.
-(I hvave lost the code for this)
+Add your own icons in the matplotlib toolbar